Tarmac shows support for GLAA Construction Protocol

 Dr Martyn Kenny, sustainability director

-Tarmac strengthened its commitment to safeguarding employees within its business and the construction sector by becoming the first organisation in its sector to sign up to a public initiative aimed at eradicating modern slavery and labour exploitation.
+Tarmac continued its commitment to safeguarding employees within its business and the construction sector as the first organisation in its sector to sign up to a public initiative aimed at eradicating modern slavery and labour exploitation.

 Launched by the Gangmaster and Labour Abuse Authority (GLAA), the Construction Protocol is a joint agreement between the public body and some of the industry’s biggest organisations to prevent and protect workers from abusive or exploitative practices.